Inca Trail 4 Days to Machu Picchu

 Overview

 Inca Trail 4 Days to Machu Picchu.
-Our trip begins at the Piscacucho station, at kilometer 82 of the train from Cusco to Machu Picchu.
-Here begins the trail to the Inca city of Machu Picchu, for four days (approximately 40 kilometers) of walking, which begins and ends at the same altitude, at 2,400 meters, but will reach levels close to 4,300.
-This Inca trail, rehabilitated and well maintained today.
-It is the most famous, of the entire trail system, which the Incas built
+Our journey begins at the Piscacucho train station, at kilometer 82 of the Cusco-Machu Picchu train line.
+Here, the four-day trek to the Inca city of Machu Picchu begins (approximately 40 kilometers).
+The trail starts and ends at the same altitude, 2,400 meters, but reaches elevations close to 4,300 meters.
+This well-maintained and restored 4-day Inca Trail is the most famous of the entire system of trails built by the Incas.

-This 4-day Inca Trail to Machu Picchu.
-It is one of the most famous and amazing hiking trails in the world.
-The Inca Trail to Machu Picchu, has a varied microclimate system, the flora and fauna is very diverse and inclined, the existing archaeological complexes, along the path make this adventure experience unique.
-Undertaking this trip is an opportunity to go back in time and live with the Incas for four spectacular days.
+This 4-day Inca Trail to Machu Picchu is one of the most famous and incredible hiking routes in the world.
+The Inca Trail to Machu Picchu boasts a variety of microclimates, diverse flora and fauna, and the archaeological sites along the way make this adventure a truly unique experience.
+Embarking on this journey is an opportunity to enjoy a once-in-a-lifetime experience and live alongside the Incas for four spectacular days.

 • Starting Altitude – 2720m / 8920ft.